 And this picture is for my runner friend Emmeline, who always thinks my race pics are beautiful.
 This is what it looks like to sprint down the chute.
 Emmeline, you are welcome.

 The finishing chute was short & sweet: medals, cups of water, winter head bands & a tent to check your official finishing time.
 Mama Lucia’s provided a huge breakfast–eggs, potatoes, bagels, pizza, fruit… too much food for me after a hard run.
-I grabbed a watermelon slice and some water and headed back home so I could shower and get brunch with Cameron.
+I grabbed a watermelon slice and some water and headed back home so I could shower and get brunch.

-Then, as per usual, we did something fun in the evening—> Death Cab for Cutie concert!
+Then, as per usual, I did something fun in the evening—> Death Cab for Cutie concert!

 I’m so excited to see how the next 7 weeks of training unfolds, time to grind it out!